Esoteric meaning of Easter

 Chocolate eggs and Easter bunnies

-The Egg was an important emblem in the sacred iconography of many peoples from the very earliest times which was revered both on account of its form and its hidden mystery.
-The gradual development of the imperceptible germ within the closed shell in complete darkness, without any apparent outward interference, which from a latent nothing produced an active something, aided only by heat; and which, having gradually evolved into a concrete, living creature, broke its own shell, to emerge as an apparently self-generated being, was rightly regarded as a profound mystery from the beginning.
+The Egg was an important emblem in the sacred iconography of many peoples from the very earliest times.
+It was revered both on account of its form and its hidden mystery.
+The gradual development of the imperceptible germ within the closed shell in complete darkness, without any apparent outward interference, which from a latent nothing produced an active something, aided only by heat; and which, having gradually evolved into a concrete, living creature, broke its own shell, to emerge as an apparently self-generated being, was rightly regarded as a profound mystery from the beginning of human history.

 The ancient Greeks, Indians and Egyptians all adopted the egg as a symbol of the first manifestation of the cosmos.
 In the ancient Egyptian mythos, Geb, the god of the Earth, is spoken of as having laid an egg, or the Universe.
 In India, Brahma was depicted like the Egyptian god Ra, gestating in the Egg of the Universe.
 With the ancient Greeks the Orphic Egg is described by Aristophanes in his dissertation on the Greek Mysteries, during which the Mundane Egg was consecrated and its sacred significance explained to the initiated.
 You can read more about the symbolism of the egg in the excellent article written by the authors of this website on the perennial paradox of the Chicken and the Egg; which came first?